Doodlebug (film): Production

 Doodlebug was written, directed, shot and edited by Christopher Nolan.
 He had written the script while studying English literature at University College London (UCL).
 The three-minute short was filmed on a negligible budget in 1997 using black-and-white 16mm film.
 Nolan shot the film over a weekend, a technique he used the following year with his first full-length release Following, with two or three-minute excerpts being shot over the two days.
 He co-produced the short film with his future wife and collaborator Emma Thomas, while Jeremy Theobald, his friend from university who would also star in Following, was cast as the paranoid man.
 It was scored by David Julyan, a friend of Nolan's from the UCL's student film society, who would go on to compose the soundtrack a number of the director's later films.
-Nolan explored the idea of multiple dimensions in its plot: in an interview with The Daily Beast, he opined that "films are uniquely suited towards addressing paradox, recursiveness, and worlds-within-worlds," and further cited the works M. C. Escher and Jorge Borges as influences in this domain.
+Nolan explored the idea of multiple dimensions in its plot: in an interview with The Daily Beast, he opined that "films are uniquely suited towards addressing paradox, recursiveness, and worlds-within-worlds," and further cited the works M. C. Escher and Jorge Luis Borges as influences in this domain.
 The film has been described as Kafkaesque psychological thriller.